Yankee Stadium: Field dimensions and playing surface

-The field dimensions for the outfield fences have the same distance markers as the original facility prior to closing yet the dimensions are not identical.
+The field dimensions for the large outfield fences have the same distance markers as the original facility prior to closing yet the dimensions are not identical.
 Due to the design of the right-field stands and the inclusion of an embedded manual scoreboard, the right-field wall is an average of 5 ft closer to home plate.
 Overall, the fences measure 318 ft to left field, 399 ft to left-center field, 408 ft to center field, 385 ft to right-center field, and 314 ft to right field.
 At the old Yankee Stadium, the right field wall curved from the right-field corner to straightaway center, while at the new ballpark the fence takes a sharp, almost entirely straight angle.
 This results in a difference at certain points between the right field markers of as much as 9 ft.
 The dimensions in left field are substantially the same despite the presence of an embedded auxiliary scoreboard there as well.
-All these differences make the current Yankee Stadium more batter-friendly than the original one.
+All these differences make the current Yankee Stadium more hitter-friendly to right field than the original one post-renovation.

 The outfield fences measure 8 ft 5 in high from the left-field foul pole until the Yankees' bullpen, when the fences begin to gradually descend in height until the right field foul pole, where they are 8 ft tall.
-This also marks a decrease from the previous Yankee Stadium, where the outfield walls stood at a height of approximately 10 ft.
+This also marks a decrease from the previous Yankee Stadium, where the right field wall stood at a height of approximately 10 ft.
 The distance from home plate to the backstop is 52 ft 4 in, a reduction of 20 ft from the previous facility.
 The field is made up of Kentucky bluegrass, the same surface as the previous stadium, which is grown on a 1300 acre farm in Bridgeton, New Jersey.
 The grass is equipped with a drainage system (featuring over 14000 ft of pipe) that makes the field playable an hour after taking 2 in of rain.